-PE is taught using the REAL PE framework, a unique, inclusive approach that inspires children to develop their skills including essential behaviours such as physical literacy, emotional and thinking and skills.
+PE is taught using the Get Set 4 PE framework, a unique, inclusive approach that inspires children to develop their skills including essential behaviours such as physical literacy, emotional and thinking and skills.

 During the year, every pupil receives a wide range of lessons encompassing Games, Athletics, Gymnastics, Outdoor Education and Dance.
 Swimming lessons are also incorporated into the curriculum for classes in Years 1, 4 and 6.